 Since the future is almost always different to what came before it, this is almost always the wrong thing to do.

-So, how do you coach clients who are more intelligent than you?
+So, how to coach clients who are more intelligent than you?

 Explain that their very intelligence is their biggest challenge and demonstrate that your naivety is your biggest asset.
 You’re a coach, not a consultant.
 You don’t need to know more about their job or their industry than they do.
 And if they are a real high-performer, how could you?